 The Commission for Children and Young People have produced the Child Safe Standards.
 Victorian organisations that provide services to children are required under the Child Safety and Wellbeing Act to ensure that they implement compulsory child safe standards to protect children from harm.
-For more information about the Commission for Children and Young People and the Child Safe Standards visit the website.
+For more information go to the Commission for Children and Young People and the Child Safe Standards website.

-Kids Helpline: if you are under 18, are worried about something and would like some advice or support you can call the kids Helpline on 1800 55 1800, email them at email@example.com or visit the website to chat with someone online.
+If you are under 18, are worried about something and would like some advice or support you can call the Kids Helpline on 1800 55 1800, email them at email@example.com or visit the Kids Helpline website to chat with someone online.